Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 January

-- CPF contributions for December: Due by 14 January
+- CPF for December: due by 14 January

-- ACRA annual return: Due for companies with 30 June FYE (7 months after FYE)
+- ACRA annual return due for companies with 30 June FYE

-- Income tax filing (Form C-S/C): Review whether you need to prepare for Year of Assessment 2026
+- Review whether you need to start preparing for YA 2026 tax filing

 February

-- CPF contributions for January: Due by 14 February
+- CPF for January: due by 14 February

-- PDPA compliance review: Good time for an annual review of data protection policies and data inventory
+- Good time for your annual PDPA compliance review — update policies and data inventory

-- ACRA annual return: Due for companies with 31 July FYE
+- ACRA annual return due for 31 July FYE companies

 March

-- CPF contributions for February: Due by 14 March
+- CPF for February: due by 14 March

-- ACRA annual return: Due for companies with 31 August FYE
+- ACRA annual return due for 31 August FYE companies

-- Annual leave records: Verify leave balances brought forward from 2025
+- Verify leave balances carried forward from 2025

 April

-- CPF contributions for March: Due by 14 April
+- CPF for March: due by 14 April

-- ACRA annual return: Due for companies with 30 September FYE
+- ACRA annual return due for 30 September FYE companies

-- Form IR8A: Individual income tax deadline (18 April for e-filing).
-Ensure employees have received their IR8A/Appendix 8A forms
+- Form IR8A deadline: 18 April for e-filing.
+Ensure employees have their forms.

 May

-- CPF contributions for April: Due by 14 May
+- CPF for April: due by 14 May

-- ACRA annual return: Due for companies with 31 October FYE
+- ACRA annual return due for 31 October FYE companies

-- Workplace safety review: Review and update risk assessments (good practice before mid-year MOM inspections)
+- Review and update risk assessments (good timing before mid-year MOM inspections)

 June

-- CPF contributions for May: Due by 14 June
+- CPF for May: due by 14 June

-- ACRA annual return: Due for companies with 30 November FYE
+- ACRA annual return due for 30 November FYE companies

-- Half-year compliance check: Review all ongoing compliance obligations at the mid-year point
+- Half-year compliance check — review all obligations at the midpoint

 July

-- CPF contributions for June: Due by 14 July
+- CPF for June: due by 14 July

-- ACRA annual return: Due for companies with 31 December FYE (the most common FYE)
+- ACRA annual return due for 31 December FYE companies (the most common FYE)

-- Annual general meeting: Must be held within 6 months of FYE for most companies
+- AGM must be held within 6 months of FYE

 August

-- CPF contributions for July: Due by 14 August
+- CPF for July: due by 14 August

-- ACRA annual return: Due for companies with 31 January FYE
+- ACRA annual return due for 31 January FYE companies

 September

-- CPF contributions for August: Due by 14 September
+- CPF for August: due by 14 September

-- ACRA annual return: Due for companies with 28 February FYE
+- ACRA annual return due for 28 February FYE companies

 October

-- CPF contributions for September: Due by 14 October
+- CPF for September: due by 14 October

-- ACRA annual return: Due for companies with 31 March FYE
+- ACRA annual return due for 31 March FYE companies

 November

-- CPF contributions for October: Due by 14 November
+- CPF for October: due by 14 November

-- ACRA annual return: Due for companies with 30 April FYE
+- ACRA annual return due for 30 April FYE companies

 December

-- CPF contributions for November: Due by 14 December
+- CPF for November: due by 14 December

-- NRIC authentication deadline: All businesses must cease using NRIC numbers for authentication by 31 December 2026
+- NRIC authentication deadline: All businesses must stop using NRIC for authentication by 31 December 2026

-- ACRA annual return: Due for companies with 31 May FYE
+- ACRA annual return due for 31 May FYE companies

-- Year-end payroll: Finalise payroll, bonuses, and 13th month payments.
-Prepare IR8A forms for the following year
+- Finalise payroll, bonuses, 13th month.
+Prepare IR8A forms for next year.

 FYE: 31 December 2025